rmacnz/mackenzie-rebecca-webdev/README.md

 - Create youtube video and link to it
 - Add login through Google button on the front page and support for this

-- Remove and refresh admin user on heroku